 As well as promoting Bitcoin and announcing the proposed El Salvador reforms, Bukele has recently also been touting the country’s strong economic showing.
 That includes an official GDP growth figure of 10.3% as well as a 13% year-over-year increase in exports reported for the month of January.

 That GDP growth figure is 2% higher than the growth rate predicted by the World Bank in October, which itself represented a near doubling for the growth rate predicted four months earlier.
-However, while Bukele took to Twitter to suggest that the country could yet again see double-digit GDP growth in 2022, the World Bank has preducted a more modest 4% growth rate for the year.
+However, while Bukele took to Twitter to suggest that the country could yet again see double-digit GDP growth in 2022, the World Bank has predicted a more modest 4% growth rate for the year.

 Meanwhile, talk surrounding the legalization of Bitcoin has drawn considerable attention from the country’s strong economic performance, and that may cloud attention for this reform program, which appears to be highly favourable to the international investment community.